Overview

 The DO’s:

-- Take the time to explore how your flexible work arrangement could affect your work and be prepared.
+Take time to think about how your flexible work arrangement might impact your work, and be ready to adapt as needed.

-- If not all parts of your request for a flexible work arrangement are approved, modify your request.
+If not all aspects of your flexible work request are approved, be open to modifying your plan to make it work.

-- Stay in touch with your colleagues and communicate your schedule through tools such as outlook calendar, voicemail, email, or Microsoft Teams.
+Keep in touch with colleagues and share your schedule using tools like Outlook Calendar, voicemail, email, or Microsoft Teams to ensure smooth collaboration.

-- Be flexible in helping to establish your colleague’s work arrangements.
+Be flexible in helping your teammates set up their own work arrangements.
+Teamwork is key!

 The DON’Ts: